moneyphp/money/doc/getting-started.rst

     // multiple zero's are not accepted
     $fiver = new Money('000', new Currency('USD'));

-    // plus sign is not accepted
+    // plus sign is accepted
     $fiver = new Money('+500', new Currency('USD'));